 In rare circumstances, overseas business programs offer courses with sufficient economic content that they can be considered for Bates College economics major credit.
 An example of an acceptable course might be “Economics of European Economic Integration.”
 However, a seemingly similar course, e.g., “Marketing for an Integrated Europe” would not be accepted.

 The Study Abroad Office keeps program evaluations completed by former Bates Study Abroad students.
-These provide good guidance as to the strengths and weakness of the various programs.
+These provide helpful guidance about the strengths and weaknesses of the various programs.